Free & Open Source

 vex-hub

-Know which vulnerabilities actually affect you
+Know which vulnerabilities actually matter

 Vendors